Ryan Bounds

-Ryan Wesley Bounds (born June 28, 1973) is an American attorney serving as an Assistant United States Attorney for the District of Oregon.
-Bounds had been a nominee for a position as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Ryan Wesley Bounds (born 1973) is an American attorney previously serving as an Assistant United States Attorney for the District of Oregon.

-Already controversial, the nomination narrowly lost bipartisan support for confirmation in the Senate when it was revealed that, as an undergraduate, Bounds wrote columns criticizing outrage over vandalism of a gay pride statue, arguing student efforts to promote racial diversity in fact entrench racial intolerance, suggesting multicultural campus groups were in reality an effort to extort the university, and asserting "there is nothing really inherently wrong with the University failing to punish an alleged rapist—regardless his guilt—in the absence of adequate certainty," among other things.
-In July 2018, Senate Majority Leader Mitch McConnell announced that the president would withdraw the nomination.
+Bounds had been a nominee for a position as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit, but his controversial nomination narrowly lost bipartisan support for confirmation in the Senate when it was revealed that, as an undergraduate, Bounds wrote columns criticizing outrage over vandalism of a gay pride statue.
+In July 2018, Senate Majority Leader Mitch McConnell announced that President Donald Trump would withdraw the nomination.

 Biography

 Bounds earned his Bachelor of Arts in psychology and political science, with honors and distinction, from Stanford University in 1995 and his Juris Doctor from Yale Law School in 1999, where he was an editor of the Yale Law Journal and editor-in-chief of the Yale Law & Policy Review.

 Early in his career, Bounds served as a law clerk to Judge Diarmuid O'Scannlain on the United States Court of Appeals for the Ninth Circuit from 1999 to 2000.
 In 2000, he was hired as an associate at the law firm of Stoel Rives LLP in Portland, Oregon.
 In 2004, he was hired by the United States Department of Justice as a Deputy Assistant Attorney General and Chief of Staff in the Office of Legal Policy.
 In 2008, he became a Special Assistant to the President for Domestic Policy, acting as the White House's primary policy expert on criminal and civil justice issues.
 Before becoming a special prosecutor he served as Special Assistant United States Attorney for the District of Columbia.
 Since 2010, he has served as an Assistant United States Attorney for the District of Oregon, where he prosecutes criminal cases on behalf of the United States.